Universal Pl\"ucker coordinates for the Wronski map and positivity in real Schubert calculus: relations

-Now recall that the degree of the Wronski map $\Wr: \scellnu \to \monics$ is $\numsyt\nu$, so the map $E \mapsto V_E$ is also surjective.
 This completes the proof of \cref{thm:main}\ref{main_eigenspace}.
-Furthermore, since $\Wr : \scellnu \to \monics$ is a finite morphism, this argument also establishes part \ref{main_multiplicity}, since both multiplicities of points in $\Wr^{-1}(g)$ and dimensions of generalized eigenspaces behave additively under taking limits.
+Furthermore, since $\Wr$ is a finite morphism (and hence flat \cite[Exercise III.9.3(a)]{hartshorne77}), this argument also establishes part \ref{main_multiplicity}, since both multiplicities of points in $\Wr^{-1}(g)$ and dimensions of generalized eigenspaces behave additively under taking limits.